222334703/Digital-Portfolio/README.md

 (Screenshot of online engagement and networking events attended) Reflection

-Situation: Recognized the importance of professional relationships for career advancement.
+**Situation**: Recognized the importance of professional relationships for career advancement.

-Task: To establish a strong network of contacts within the IT industry using social platforms and events.
+**Task**: To establish a strong network of contacts within the IT industry using social platforms and events.

-Action: Developed a LinkedIn profile optimized with relevant experience, actively connected with professionals, and participated in discussions in IT groups.
+**Action**: Developed a LinkedIn profile optimized with relevant experience, actively connected with professionals, and participated in discussions in IT groups.

-Result: Built a network that provides continual learning, mentorship, and job opportunity access.
+**Result**: Built a network that provides continual learning, mentorship, and job opportunity access.

 ---